 - Achondroplasia (disproportioned dwarfism): Disturbed cartilage formation.
-The absence of growth plates in the bones results in disproportioned dwarfism with normal length of the torso and markedly short extremities.
+The absence of growth plates in the bones results in disproportioned dwarfism with a normal length of the torso and markedly short extremities.
 In 80 % of the cases of achondroplasia, a de novo mutation is the cause.

 - Huntington’s disease: Causes are triplet (CAG) repeat expansions, which have destructive consequences for the neurons of the basal ganglia in the brain.
 Penetrance depends on the number of triplet repeats: With > 60 CAG triplets, Huntington’s disease already occurs in the juvenile age.